Assignmentsymbol/AnonTokyo.github.io/_posts/2024-04-18-your-blog-post-theBlog.md

 then sum every row as a 1 element row.
 Example: n*3 Matrix * a 3D vector in a column that look like 1*3 Matrix.
 Rotate the vector for better visual.

-Product/mul: Dont rotate, make it a cube.
+Product/mul: Rotate the left matrix for cube calculation, make it a cube.

 Add/sub:-